You never have an unkind word spoken at your holiday table or someone stalking away from the dining room screaming, do you?

 In a practicum, I tried to explain how I react and why.

-“You don’t have to do that,” said the more advanced student sitting across from me.
+“You don’t have to explain it all,” said the more advanced student sitting across from me.
 “We’ll experience your style of relating as we interact and go from there.”

 That had never occurred to me.